hoellwerth/NMEA-2000-influxdb/README.md

 # NMEA-2000-influxdb
-An esp32 which posts traffic in the NMEA 2000 BUS to an InfluxDB 2.7 instance
+An esp32 which posts traffic in the NMEA 2000 BUS to an InfluxDB 2.7 instance.
+It also holds a BMP280 for reading the temperature in the environment of the esp32.

 ## Table of contents